Berkhamsted School (boys) A GSG School

 Exit

 Around 15 per cent leave post GCSEs for all the usual reasons: a change (some have been there since age 3), more vocational subjects (eg criminology), financial reasons, they don’t hit the academic bar etc. Most sixth formers to university, around half to Russell Group.
-Exeter, Nottingham, Bristol, Leeds and Nottingham Trent currently popular.
+Birmingham, Leeds, Liverpool, Exeter and Durham currently popular.
 Wide range of courses, with economics, business studies, psychology and sports trending.
-Five to Oxbridge in 2023, and one medic.
+Eight to Oxbridge in 2024, and four medics.
 Sometimes a few overseas.
 Degree apprenticeships valued.
 Three-strong careers centre includes recently appointed head of international admissions.
 They were planning for a STEM fair when we visited.
 Career talks by OBs, ‘and not just the older ones who could be your mum or dad’.
 Note all the above stats apply to whole sixth form (so girls too).

 Latest results